To support employees and enhance access to campus, the University has established an annual Commuter Subsidy program for eligible employees.

 Are employees of auxiliary units or employees paid from grants eligible?

-Yes, employees who work for auxiliary units and employees paid from grants are eligible as long as they meet the eligibility criteria.
+Yes, staff who work for auxiliary units and staff members paid from grants are eligible if they meet the eligibility criteria.
+Research Fellows, including Postdoctoral Fellows, faculty, and student workers are not eligible.

 How will I know if I am eligible?

-When will the commuter subsidy be distributed to eligible staff and faculty?
+When will the commuter subsidy be distributed to eligible staff?

 Are payments subject to taxes?